 The budget is obviously a problem.
 It means we will offer one fewer section in the fall and spring semesters of 2010 / 11.
 This means that our WSCH will drop, but so will our FTE.
-Also, due to loss of reassigned time, we will lose a valuable adjunct member who participated in many department activities: most notably he attended and helped facilitate our movie night events.
+The loss of adjunct professor Robert Schwartz has reduced the options of instructors for our students.
+This has been a noticeable loss.
+Robert was also a big part of our movie night events, and his absence is also felt there.
+In order to address the loss of sections, we have decided to accept a few more students in the remaining sections, if there are desks.

-6. STUDENT LEARNING OUTCOMES (SLOs) AND ASSESSMENT FOCUS FOR THIS YEAR:
+- 6. STUDENT LEARNING OUTCOMES (SLOs) AND ASSESSMENT FOCUS FOR THIS YEAR: - a.

-a.
 Academic areas: Identify at least one course SLO on which to focus.
 Describe the assessment strategies you will use and your method of reflection and documentation for this cycle.

-We will asses one SLO from Philosophy 100 this year.
+In last year's program review we claimed "We will assess one SLO from Philosophy 100 this year.
 "To be able to identify, explicate, and evaluate complex arguments."
 We will read student exams and papers which require them to do argument analysis.
 We will use the rubric we already created which reflects gradated levels of proficiency to record the students' success.
-With that data we will then assess what areas seem to be sufficient and those which are in need of attention.
+With that data we will then assess what areas seem to be sufficient and those which are in need of attention."